 “A GURGLING SPRING THAT NEVER RUNS DRY“.
 I know that a spring doesn’t giggle, but that’s how I picture a gurgling stream–full of joy, full of life.

-…and soak up the truth that God loves you!
+Then smile through the tears.
+Remember that He is faithful.
+Soak up the truth that God loves you!
 He knows just what you need, and if you let Him, He will wipe your tears and be a shelter from whatever storm you’re facing.

 **Isaiah was full of verses that jumped off the pages, but this one spoke to me, so I’m choosing it for my Scripture Challenge.
 Learning to trust the Lord doesn’t come by osmosis.
 When we let His Word soak in, the Holy Spirit will allow it to break through that rocky soil–at just the right time.